uliw/esbmtk/docs/manual/manual-2.rst

 3. You need to indicate for each reservoir that ``DIC`` requires isotope calculations

-4. we need to specify the isotope ration of the weathering flux
+4. we need to specify the isotope ratio of the weathering flux

 5. we need to specify the fractionation factor during photosynthesis

 .. code:: ipython

-    # 1, 2 & 3 and similar forf the deep ocean box
+    # 1, 2 & 3 and similar for the deep ocean box
     ReservoirGroup(
         name="S_b",
         register=M,